ElSombrero2/celerity/README.md

 - [x] Show the list of your project templates
     - Show the name of the template
     - Show the Author of the template
+- [x] Show autheticated user information from github
+- [x] Have a todolist for all projects
+    - [x] Generate an empty Todolist for the project
+    - [x] Show the state and progression of the project based to the Todolist
+- [ ] Create a CLI tool
+    - [x] Command that allow you to connect to your github account
+    - [x] Command that show all your templates
+    - [x] Command that create a new project from an existing template
+    - [x] Command that show the user information from github
+    - [x] Command that show all the project and folders
+    - [ ] Command that open a specific project in vscode
+- [ ] Create a GUI
+    - [ ] Create a GUI model
     - [ ] Show the list of all current project in your based project folder
     - [ ] Allow you to see the list of all project with:
         - Creation Date
         - Last commit and the current branch of the project